CDL Training Course

 CDL Training at Delta Technical College

-The DTC driving school near Memphis, at the Horn Lake, Mississippi campus, and the Ridgeland, MS campus prepares students to pass the state licensing exam and obtain a Class A CDL license with the issuing state.
-The CDL Training Course provides the student knowledge of the issuing state’s CDL, driver safety, air brakes, combination vehicles, log books, trip planning, public and employee relations requirements.
+Delta Technical College is a CDL trade school with campus locations near Memphis (Horn Lake, MS) and Jackson (Ridgeland, MS).
+At DTC, you’ll be trained and prepared to pass the state licensing exam and obtain a Class A CDL license with the issuing state.
+The CDL Training Course provides you with knowledge of the issuing state’s CDL, driver safety, air brakes, combination vehicles, log books, trip planning, public and employee relations requirements.

-Delta Technical College also offers a Professional Truck Driving Program which prepares students for a career as a truck driver through a comprehensive 20-week training program.
+CDL training classes at DTC will prepare you to take the state licensing exam and obtain a CDL with the issuing state.
+DTC also offers a Professional Truck Driving Program which prepares you for a career as a truck driver through a comprehensive 20-week training program.

 Week 1: Classroom